-Mental health is not just the issue of primary or secondary care services and social services.
-Mental health is an issue for all.
+Mental health is not just the issue of primary care or secondary care services and social services.
+Mental Health is an issue for all.
 Stigma and hostility towards people with mental illness is still prevalent and stops people seeking help and makes those suffering more vulnerable.
-Mental health is associated with deprivation: across all Kent CCGs mental health needs assessments there are associations between areas of high deprivation and high mental health contact rates.
-Canterbury and Coastal has some pockets of deprivation with a significant number of people living in temporary accommodation.
-These higher deprivation areas need not just an improvement in mental health services access, but also work with partners to tackle the root causes of inequalities: unemployment, poverty, stigma, and addictive and violent behaviour.
+Thanet is one of the most deprived areas of Kent and as such all partners need to rally together in a 'Call to Action' to tackle root causes of distress: unemployment, poverty, stigma, addictive and violent behaviour.
+However, Thanet also has many assets, nature and landscape, art and culture, heritage and history and a relatively young population in urban areas.
+Work together to create a better Thanet.

-- A "Mental Wellbeing Oversight Board" or similar to be set up to report to the Kent and Canterbury and Coastal Health and Wellbeing Boards on the progress towards the National "Closing the Gap" report and it's 25 priorities (many of which are reflected in the other recommendations of this Needs Assessment) - The vulnerable population in Kent is aging.
-Consider reviewing 'Supporting People" and Housing Services and Policies for vulnerable people in light of the population estimates in this needs assessment and link this with 'integrated care' - Better Care funds. - As this needs assessment covers only adults of working age: urgently assess need of young adults transitioning from child to adult services.
+A "Mental Wellbeing Oversight Board" or similar to be set up to report to the Kent and Thanet Health and Wellbeing Boards on the progress

+- towards the National "Closing the Gap" report and it's 25 priorities (many of which are reflected in the other recommendations of this Needs Assessment) - The vulnerable population in Kent is aging.
+Consider reviewing 'Supporting People" and Housing Services and Policies for vulnerable people in light of the population estimates in this needs assessment and link this with 'integrated care'/Better Care funds. - As this needs assessment covers only adults of working age: urgently assess need of young adults transitioning from child to adult services.
 Adult services must respond to the differing needs of vulnerable groups: see "Friends and Family Test" - Improve data, pathways and quality of mental health services for people in the criminal justice system and mental health service users who come into contact with police.

-Chapter 2: Definitions
+Chapter 2: Mental Health: Some Definitions

 There are as many mental health conditions as there are physical health conditions and no needs assessment for mental health can do them all justice.
 Many conditions are ill defined and clinicians who are not experts need the help and support of experts.
 It is important to review pathways periodically - particularly when new guidance emerges.
+Thanet has a relatively poorer then Kent average population - whose access to services are historically patchy.

 Review the quality of the pathways for the various mental illnesses.
-Plan pathway reviews against NICE guidance prioritising dual diagnosis, personality disorder, psychosis and self-harm.
-The pathway reviews can form the basis of the next iteration of the Canterbury and Coastal CCG needs assessment.
+Plan pathway reviews against NICE guidance prioritising Dual Diagnosis, Personality Disorder, Psychosis and self-harm.
+The pathway reviews can form the basis of the next iteration of the Thanet needs assessment.